Aryansd/itassessement2024/README.md

-This it the Final Website of Aryan SIngh Arora Sem-2 L3.
+This is the Final Website of Aryan SIngh Arora Sem-2 L3.